bealers/dotfiles/README-macos.md

 - All tools are installed via Homebrew for easy updates
 - The `macos` branch contains macOS-specific configurations
 - Fonts are installed via Homebrew cask for easy updates
 - fzf is configured with shell integration for fuzzy finding
+- 1Password CLI provides shell integration and command line access